-The Panel shall meet as required on the recommendation of the Dean of Academic Affairs, or nominee.
+The Panel shall meet as required following referral via the Office of Regulation and Compliance and on the recommendation of the Chair appointed for the particular Panel.

-- 1. The Academic Misconduct Panel is responsible for reviewing and determining allegations of academic misconduct as expeditiously as possible, having regard to the circumstances of each case, the principles of natural justice and fairness, and the integrity of BPP University's awards. - 2.
-In fulfilling this objective, the Academic Misconduct Panel shall be responsible for: - (a) investigating and hearing cases of alleged academic misconduct; - (b) establishing whether an alleged case of academic misconduct is proven; - (c) deciding on a penalty, having regard to the particulars of each case and any relevant mitigating circumstances. - 3.
+- The Academic Misconduct Panel is responsible for reviewing and determining allegations of academic misconduct as expeditiously as possible, having regard to the circumstances of each case, the principles of natural justice and fairness, and the integrity of BPP University's awards.
+The burden of proving academic misconduct rests on the University and the standard of proof is on the balance of probabilities. - 2.
+In fulfilling this objective, the Academic Misconduct Panel shall be responsible for: - (a) investigating and hearing cases of alleged academic misconduct; - (b) establishing whether an alleged case of academic misconduct is proven or not, or whether the case is one of poor academic practice; - (c) deciding on a penalty, having regard to the particulars of each case and any relevant mitigating circumstances. - 3.
 An annual report on academic misconduct cases shall be made to the Academic Council and the Education and Training Committee.